South Island of New Zealand: An Exploration Photo Diary

 When the earthquake happened I had just landed in Auckland.
 My mom frantically messaged me to see where I was and if I was okay.
 During my round the world trip natural disasters were just a few steps behind me.
 Sheer luck kept me from harm’s way.

 Christchurch Cathedral (just a few days before the earthquake)

 As I was exploring the city, I came across the Christchurch Botanical Garden.
 My (now late) mother was a gardener and green thumb so I sent her photos from the road.

 I stopped and smelled the New Zealand roses!

 Mom loved dahlias so I took photos to email her

-When I was on the South Island, my original plan was to take the bus to Queenstown from Christchurch.
-But luckily I compared prices and found a flight on Jetstar that was nearly the same price.
-It was a difference of $10 so I chose to fly rather for one hour than take a 12-hour bus ride.
+When I was on the South Island of New Zealand, my original plan was to take the bus to Queenstown from Christchurch.
+Randomly I checked airfares online and found a flight on Jetstar that was nearly the same price.
+There was a difference of about $10 so I chose to fly rather for one hour than take a 12-hour bus ride.
 Sometimes it’s worth it to compare flight prices!!
 Always shop around!

-I love Queenstown a lot.
-It is so picturesque and it reminds me of Whistler, Canada.
+Queenstown is amazing.
+It is so picturesque and for some reason it Whistler, Canada.
 Both are mountain resort towns with loads of adventurous activities to partake in.